Demand Avoidance and Autism: How to Manage It

 The actual relationship between Autism and demand avoidance is not well researched, but it is widely accepted that many Autistic and neurodivergent people exhibit demand avoidance behavior.
 Although some people consider persistent demand avoidance behavior as a distinct profile of Autism, it is not clinically recognized as such in the guidelines that are used to diagnose Autism.

 The mechanisms and motivations behind demand avoidance behaviors are also not well-understood.
-Some theories include that the behavior stems from a desire for control, from anxiety, or from difficulties with uncertainty.
+Some theories suggest that the behavior stems from a desire for control, anxiety, or difficulties with uncertainty.
 Many of these factors are commonly experienced by Autistic and neurodivergent individuals.

 What is a demand?